Frederick H. Mueller

 Frederick Henry Mueller (November 22, 1893 – August 31, 1976) was a U.S. cabinet officer.
 He served as the United States Secretary of Commerce from 1959 until 1961, during the administration of President Dwight D. Eisenhower.

 Early life

 Mueller was born in Grand Rapids, Michigan, the son of Emma Matilde Oesterle and furniture manufacturer John Frederick Mueller.

 Education

 He graduated from Michigan State University in 1914, with a bachelor's degree in mechanical engineering.

 Career

 Upon his father's retirement, he became president of the family business.

 Prior to joining the Eisenhower administration, Mueller served in multiple posts at the Department of Commerce.
-In 1956, Mueller was charged with the heading of the Division of Domestic Affairs, and in 1958, he was elevated to deputy secretary, the number two position in the bureau.
+In 1956, Mueller was charged with the heading of the Division of Domestic Affairs as Assistant Secretary of Commerce for Domestic Affairs until 1958 when he was elevated to Undersecretary of Commerce.
+He held this position until he was elevated to Secretary of Commerce in 1959.

 Personal life

 He married the former Mary Darrah on November 6, 1915; they had two children, Marcia Joan and Frederick Eugene Mueller.